Old Money Wardrobe Essentials for Travelers

 1. A Tailored Blazer

-Its structured silhouette instantly elevates any outfit.
+Its structured silhouette brings an instant polish to any outfit.

 2. Cashmere Sweaters